Prerequisites and Corequisites

 A prerequisite is a course or qualification that must be satisfactorily completed before you may register for another course.
 The skills or knowledge provided in the prerequisite course has been deemed necessary for your success in the subsequent course.
 A minimum grade of “C” or “Pass” must be earned in the prerequisite course.

 Prerequisites are enforced at Southwestern College.
 If you have not met the listed prerequisites, you will not be able to enroll in courses requiring the prerequisites.
 Prerequisites may be met by satisfactory completion of courses at Southwestern College or equivalent coursework at another college or university.
-Some prerequisites may also be fulfilled by satisfactory results on the appropriate validated Southwestern College Assessment.
+Some prerequisites may also be fulfilled by satisfactory results on the appropriate validated Southwestern College assessment.
 If prerequisites were completed at another college or university, you will need to bring copies of appropriate transcripts/grade reports and/or assessment results to the Assessment Center to clear the requirements prior to registration.
-Transcripts for prerequisites clearance may be unofficial or official.
-However, please note that for all external credit coursework to be evaluated for graduation, official transcripts must be mailed directly to Southwestern College from other institutions attended.
+Transcripts for prerequisite clearance may be unofficial or official.
+However, please note that for all external credit coursework to be formally evaluated for graduation, official transcripts must be mailed directly to Southwestern College from other institutions attended.
 The Assessment Center is located in the Cesar E. Chavez Student Services Building.
 Students may challenge prerequisites.
 For more information, see Requisite Challenge section (BP 7025).

 A corequisite is a course which must be taken during the same semester as another course.
 In other words, when a course has a corequisite listed, you must register for those courses (often a lecture and lab) concurrently.
 Knowing the information being presented in the corequisite course is deemed necessary for successful completion of the other course(s).